-By starting slowly and planning for short routes, you can build up your level of adventure once you gain confidence and ability.
-It’s important to listen to your body and plan your snowshoeing adventure in accordance with any injuries or illnesses as well.
+By starting slowly and planning for short routes, you can build up your adventure level once you gain confidence and ability.
+It’s also important to listen to your body and plan your snowshoeing adventure by considering any injuries or illnesses.

 Read More: Some Clear Dangers That Snowsports Exhibit

-Courses are offered in the United States, Europe, Asia, and South America through the American Institute for Avalanche Research and Education.
-Or take a course in Canada through Avalanche Canada.
+Avalanche preparation courses are offered in the United States through the American Institute for Avalanche Research and Education.
+Alternatively, take a course in Canada through Avalanche Canada or Europe through the European Avalanche School.
 For more local information, seek out your local mountain and/or outdoors club.

 It is so important to dress appropriately for the conditions!
-As a beginner snowshoer, check out our recommendations for how to layer clothing and which material of clothing to take with you.
+See our tips and recommendations above for what to wear while snowshoeing.

-While hydration is a keyword connected to many summer activities, and while most hikers would never head out on an adventure without a bottle of water, the same consideration is not given to winter activities and it should be.
+While hydration is a keyword connected to many summer activities, while most hikers would never head out on an adventure without a water bottle, the same consideration is not given to winter activities.

-Just because you don’t feel as thirsty when the weather is cold, that doesn’t mean your body isn’t using and losing water.
-Cold, dry air will work to dehydrate you more quickly and you will still sweat under your layers, even if you don’t feel hot.
+Just because you don’t feel thirsty when the weather is cold, that doesn’t mean your body isn’t using and losing water.
+Cold, dry air will work to dehydrate you more quickly, and you will still sweat under your layers, even if you don’t feel hot.

 Don’t forget to stay nourished.

 You don’t want to find yourself needing to rest outside in the cold because you don’t have the energy to go on.
-Inactivity and lack of motion will only make you colder, which for long periods of time, can lead to a scary situation.
+Inactivity and lack of motion will only make you colder, which can lead to a scary situation.

 Remember the dangers of winter sports.

-Hypothermia.
-Hypothermia is caused by prolonged exposure to cold, is aggravated by wet, wind, exhaustion, dehydration and hunger.
+Hypothermia is caused by prolonged exposure to cold, is aggravated by wet, wind, exhaustion, dehydration, and hunger.